-It is my pleasure to take this opportunity to express my greatest gratitude to man individuals who have given me a lot of supports during my four-year Undergraduation program in the Near East University.
+It is my pleasure to take this opportunity to express my greatest gratitude to man individuals who have given me a lot of supports during my seven-year Undergraduation program in the Near East University.
 Without them, my Graduation Project would not have been successfully completed on time.

-First of all, I would like to express my thanks to my supervisor Assist.
-Prof. Dr. ÖzgürÖZERDEM for supervising my project.
-Under the guidance of him I successfully overcome many difficulties and I learned a lot about web designing.
+First of all, I would like to express my thanks to my supervisor Assoc.
+Prof. Dr. Özgür ÖZERDEM for supervising my project.
+Under the guidance of him I successfully overcome many difficulties.
 In each discussion, he used to explain the problems and answer my questions.
-He always helped me a lot and I felt remarkable progress during his supervisior.
-Also I thankes for giving his time during the my study and my advisering.
+He always helped me a lot and I felt remarkable progress during his supervisor.
+Also I thanks for giving his time during the my study and my advisering.